 Important Reminders

 You will need a unique enrollment key to enroll in Courses 2-5.
 Enrollment keys can be found in the Wrap Up section of each prerequisite course after all activities have been completed and the course certificate has been unlocked.
 For instance, once Course 1 has been completed, the enrollment key will appear at the end of that course to enable you to enroll in Course 2.
-Find out more about using enrollment keys

 In order to enroll in each course, you will need to be logged into your BRIDGE-RI account.
 Don't have an account?
 Create one now!

 At the end of each course, after you complete all activities, you will earn your certificate of completion for that course.
 At the end of the final course, Course 5, you will also receive an additional certificate for completing the entire series of courses.
-Check with the individual in your district to determine if they would like for you to forward each course completion certificate or the final certificate for completing the entire series.
+Check with the individual in your district to determine if they would like you to forward each course completion certificate or the final certificate for completing the entire series.

 Intended Audiences